Teenage Pregnancy is now part of the Public Health Directorate within Leicestershire County Council.

 The LTPP includes a large number of agencies who work together to prevent unplanned pregnancies and support young parents.

-The overall reduction in the under 18 conception rate since the baseline is good news but ongoing work is needed to maintain the downward trend.
+The overall reduction in the under 18 conception rate since the baseline is excellent news but ongoing work is required to maintain the downward trend.

-Leicestershire needs to be aiming to maintain or reduce the figure of 300 under 18 conceptions per year (75 per quarter).
-This equates to a rate of 26.1 per 1000 or less to allow the statistical variation to reduce.
+Leicestershire needs to be aiming to maintain or reduce the figure of 254 under 18 conceptions per year (64 per quarter).

 Work to support teenage parents continues to be important.
 We know that early parenthood brings with it increased risks of poverty; poor health outcomes; poor housing; and lower levels of attainment and employment.
 We also know that these risks can be managed and that we have made significant progress locally in increasing the number of appropriate Education, Employment and Training (EET) opportunities and their take up.